getsentry/sentry-docs/src/wizard/android/index.md

 ### Auto-Installation and Source Context With the Sentry Android Gradle Plugin

 The Sentry Android Gradle plugin will install the Android SDK and integrations relevant to your application.
-It can also upload your sources to Sentry so they can be shown as part of the stacktraces.
+It can also upload your source code to Sentry so it can be shown as part of the stacktraces.

 To install the plugin, please update your app's `build.gradle` file as follows: